-Easy-to-read medicine information about digoxin – what it is, how to take it safely and possible side effects.
-Digoxin is commonly called Lanoxin.
+Digoxin is used to treat heart failure and atrial fibrillation.
+Find out how to take it safely and possible side effects.
+Digoxin is also called Lanoxin.

 |Type of medicine||Also called|